-This program will engage kids grades 1 -8 in mindfulness meditation and movement, along with fun drama and play-based activities.
-Students will explore issues related to conflict, stress, anxiety, self-esteem and self-regulation through experiential drama and mindfulness.
-These workshops offer a fun and creative way for kids to explore issues they are experiencing, and to identify positive ways to reduce stress and develop deeper self-regulation and self-awareness.
-Students will be introduced to a variety of mindfulness meditation techniques to help them practice being in the moment and de-escalating moments of stress.
+Coming soon: Mindfulness-based class for kids ages 4 – 8 years old.
+Each week, kids will be taken through meditation and movement exercises, along with fun drama and play-based activities.
+Kids will explore issues related to conflict, stress, anxiety, confidence and self-esteem through drama and mindfulness activities.
+These classes offer a fun and creative way for kids to explore issues they are experiencing, and to identify positive ways to reduce worry and develop deeper self-awareness.
+Participants will be introduced to a variety of mindfulness meditation techniques to help them practice being in the moment and de-escalating moments where they experience big emotions.

 * Self-regulation and focus

 * Increased body awareness